Category: Advanced Wound Dressings

 🤝 Clinician + Caregiver Dialogue

-Patient: “Will it hurt when you change it?”
+Patient: “Will it hurt to change?”

 ❓ Patient FAQs & Myths Busted